Skip to content

 Potatoes and turnips, excellent staple crops for many cold climate homesteads

-Find a combination of calorie-dense and nutrient dense foods that grow well for you.
+Find a combination of calorie-dense and nutrient dense staple foods that grow well for you.
 Calorie dense foods are those that contain lots of energy for their weight – potatoes, pumpkin/winter squash, swede/rutabaga, carrots, parsnips, beetroots, and other root vegetables.

 Nutrient-dense foods are those that contain lots of vitamins and minerals for their weight, animal fats and leafy greens are good examples of this.
 These nutrient dense foods complement the calorie dense foods to form a complete diet – many meals are combinations of these two foods – baked potatoes with sour cream, root vegetables roasted in tallow, bread with butter, rice with bacon, and many more examples.